Empirical Validation and Verification

 - How to undertake empirical validation for an agent-based model, that is, how to ensure that an agent-based model is consistent with empirical data?

 - Consider the following famous quote from G.E.P.
-Box (1979): "All models are wrong, but some are useful."
-This quote raises the following important question: Must the intended purpose of a model be known before meaningful empirical validation can proceed?
+Box (1987, p.
+424): "Essentially, all models are wrong, but some are useful."
+This quote leaves open the following critical ambiguity: useful for what?
+Must the specific intended use of a model be known before meaningful empirical validation can proceed?

 - Input Validation: Are the exogenous inputs for the model (e.g., functional forms, random shock realizations, data-based parameter estimates, and/or parameter values imported from other studies) empirically meaningful and appropriate for the purpose at hand?

-- Process Validation: How well do the structural conditions, institutional arrangements, and human behaviors represented within the model reflect real-world aspects important for the purpose at hand?
+- Process Validation: How well do the physical conditions, institutional arrangements, and human behaviors represented within the model reflect real-world aspects important for the purpose at hand?

 - Descriptive Output Validation: How well are model-generated outputs able to capture the salient features of the sample data used for model identification (in-sample validation)?